 As women reach the age of 40, many begin thinking about menopause and how it will feel to move into a time of life when reproduction is no longer an option.
 For some, menopause is like a rebirth with freedom from periods, cramps, and birth control options.
 Others fear menopause symptoms will change their life for the worse.
 Often the most troublesome part of menopause is the onslaught of symptoms, which often seem to pop up out of the blue.
-Here are 20 of the more common menopause symptoms.
+Here are the more common menopause symptoms.

 From happy to sad to depressed, moods can vary hourly, daily, or weekly.